Dedicated to my cousin Sara for tirelessly contesting my identities (in some great ways) and supplying me with many terrible pictures of myself.

 Here’s why it really matters.
 If the terms that we use for ourselves create identities for us, then the terms that we use for other people create identities for them.
 If we are creating identities for people that are in opposition to the identities they are creating for themselves we are engaging them in a battle for their identity.
 It isn’t always wrong to challenge someone on their identity – but you should know what you’re getting yourself into and evaluate whether or not you are the right person to do the challenging (who the right person is - that's another issue that is really contested).

 One last note.
 The meanings of these identity terms are not unchanging.
-Words get their meanings from their histories, so as history shifts the connotations these words have also shifts.
-According to this article by Pew Research Center (and this post by NPR’s Code Switch blog), the difference between “Latin@” and “Hispanic” may be less salient now than it was previously.
-On the other hand, the recent tensions between Taiwan and China over a Trade Pact agreement (see here for details) is likely to make Taiwanese identity and the term "Taiwanese" more contested and more salient to those on both sides of the issue.
+Words get their meanings from their histories, so as history shifts the connotations these words have also shift.
+According to this article article by Pew Research Center (http://www.pewhispanic.org/2012/04/04/when-labels-dont-fit-hispanics-and-their-views-of-identity/) the difference between “Latin@” and “Hispanic” may be less salient now than it was previously.
+On the other hand, the recent tensions between Taiwan and China over a Trade Pact agreement (see http://www.nytimes.com/2014/04/08/world/asia/concession-offered-taiwan-group-to-end-protest-of-china-trade-pact.html?_r=0 for details) is likely to make Taiwanese identity and the term "Taiwanese" more contested and more salient to those on both sides of the issue.